How To Mix Kick and Bass: Sidechain Compression Mix Tips

 Now it’s time to experiment with the settings to get the ducking effect you want.
 Ducking just means how the bass will be lowered to let the kick through.

 Play with the release time to make it fit the tempo and groove of the track.
-Adjust the threshold to mould the effect.
+Adjust the threshold to make the noise reduction effect more or less sensitive to the volume of the kicks.

 The Finished Sound